tidyverse/tidyups/001-tidyup-process.md

 with some substantial downsides:

 -   There’s no standard way to invite feedback from the community.
-This means that we miss out on useful feedback from the community and makes it harder for folks outside the tidyverse team to feel like they can influence development.
+This means that we get useful feedback too late or not at all, and is a lost opportunity to build deeper engagement with the community.

--   It’s easy to lose track of alternatives proposed and discarded early in the process.
-This can lead to substantial repeated work if we later discover a constraint that requires us to rethink the proposed solution.
+-   It’s easy to lose track of solutions proposed and discarded early in the process.
+This can lead to substantial repeated work if we later discover a constraint that requires us to rethink the proposed approach.

 -   By keeping design decisions internal, interested external developers can’t see “how the sausage is made” and learn from our experiences.